gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="d-flipflop-with-time-delay-trigger.png" width="800px" caption="A D flip-flop made from a D NAND-based latch and additional edge-trigger circuit." %}}

 We now instead call the `\(E\)` line the `\(CLK\)`, to signify it is edge-triggered rather than level-triggered.

-How does the front-end edge-detecting circuit work?
-It is a very simple circuit made from an inverter and an AND gate, and exploits the non-zero propagation delay time through the inverter.
-The timing diagram for the circuit is shown below:

-{{% figure src="time-delay-trigger-using-and-inverter-timing-diagram.png" width="500px" caption="Positive edge-detecting circuit made from an inverter and an AND gate.
-This circuit exploits the non-zero propagation delay through the inverter." %}}

-{{% note %}}
-Any odd number of inverters may be placed in series to increase the pulse-width of the output signal.
-You commonly see this circuit drawn with three.
-An RC circuit may also be used to increase the pulse-width.
-{{% /note %}}

 You can actually eliminate the need the inverting/NAND gate altogether by connecting the output of the top NAND to the input of the bottom NAND as shown in the below image, saving one gate (lower cost/size).